null

 Use it for all sleeps day and night, to reinforce the association.
 And always take it if you are traveling or need her to sleep in her pushchair when you are out.

 Which sleeping bag to purchase depends on your budget, how long you want it to last for, and if you prefer natural fibres.
-I use a Woolbabe with my Tom, and last up to 2 years old.
+Woolbabe's are highly rated and are made from organic cotton & merino.
 They can also be used in the pushchair, which can be so handy (as it tells baby you expect them to sleep when they are put into it).

 Positive sleep associations